Complaints Procedure for Weymouth Rowing Club

 If it is judged that further investigation is required the trustees will agree who will undertake an investigation and will inform the individual(s) that they are under investigation in writing.
 If it feels no further action is needed the person who made the complaint will be informed in writing why WRC has reached that decision.

-If the complaint relates to the Welfare Officer, Club Chairman, Secretary or Trustee then the trustees will ask an individual to be deemed impartial to the matter to investigate.
+If the complaint relates to the Welfare Officer, Club Chairman, Secretary or Trustees, then the trustees will ask an individual to be deemed impartial to the matter to investigate.
 This could be another member of WRC or a 3rd party individual.

 The person undertaking the investigation will speak to all parties concerned.
 They will keep notes and records of their investigation as appropriate.